sfc-gh-tmeacham/snowflake_cortex_agents_demo/use_cases/snowprint/README.md

-# DruckTech AG
+# SnowPrint AG

 ## Overview
-**DruckTech AG** is a global leader in industrial printing solutions, specializing in high-quality **offset and digital printing presses**, workflow automation, and post-press technologies.
+**Snowprint AG** is a global leader in industrial printing solutions, specializing in high-quality **offset and digital printing presses**, workflow automation, and post-press technologies.
 Our innovative solutions help print shops optimize efficiency, reduce waste, and achieve outstanding print quality.
-With a strong focus on **automation, digitalization, and sustainability**, DruckTech AG drives the future of modern printing.
+With a strong focus on **automation, digitalization, and sustainability**, SnowPrint AG drives the future of modern printing.
 Decades of expertise and cutting-edge technology make us the trusted partner for the printing industry worldwide.

 ## Structured Data & Use Cases
-This repository contains a **fictional dataset** from _DruckTech AG_.
+This repository contains a **fictional dataset** from Snowprint AG_.
 The dataset is split into three core tables that capture different aspects of the company’s printing operations:

 1. **Customers**
    Stores client information such as name, contact details, location, and phone numbers.